Are You Ready for a Behavioral Interview?

 How to Prepare for a Behavioral Interview

-Review the job description for which you are interviewing, and take note of the skills/qualifications required.
+Review the job description and take note of the skills/qualifications required.
 It’s likely that the interviewer will ask you questions based on those “competencies.”
 For example: leadership, problem solving, or teamwork.
 Think about examples of situations where you have demonstrated those “competencies” and be prepared to discuss them in detail.
-Utilize the P.A.R.
-Approach (Chapter 3) to prepare short stories for each situation; be ready to provide additional details if asked.

 - Be specific.
 Don’t generalize about several situations; give a detailed description of one situation.
-Prepare examples of situations involving skill communities such as leadership, teamwork, decision-making, problem solving, customer service, coping with stress, and organization/planning.
+Prepare examples of situations demonstrating skills such as leadership, teamwork, decision-making, problem solving, and organization/planning.

 - Be sure that the outcome reflects positively on you (even if the result itself was not favorable).